-- Operators are required to have all equipment calibrated and operational prior to check in - All contract personnel and equipment must be logged in and out of service and, at the request of the facility, operators must provide their cell phone number - NO REPAIR DELAYS!
-All equipment should be ready for work upon arrival - SHA will not pay for down time on trucks and equipment that extends beyond one hour.
-This will include any piece of equipment that is involved in an accident, at fault or not.
+- Operators are required to have all equipment calibrated and operational prior to check in - All contract personnel and equipment must be logged in and out of service - All operators must provide their cell phone number - NO REPAIR DELAYS!
+All equipment should be ready for work upon arrival - SHA will not pay for down time on equipment that extends beyond one hour. (this will include any piece of equipment that is involved in an accident, at fault or not)